 Benefits of Partnering with MONEXgroup

 MONEXgroup is a leading Canadian point-of-sale and merchant service provider based in Toronto.
-Our Countertop terminals such as the classic Vx810 Duet which has the Tap & Go feature presents an excellent selection for a brick-and-mortar store while our iWL220G and iWL250 operate on a 3G network connection is for long-range wireless communication nationwide that’s ideal for businesses on the move.
+Our countertop POS terminals have the Tap & Go feature which presents an excellent selection for a brick-and-mortar store.
+While our flex terminal operates in WiFi and LTE networks which is ideal for businesses on-the-go.
 For online merchants, we offer a full suite of E-Commerce solutions.
 But rain or shine, indoors or outside, employing a reliable and efficient payment solution is vital to the success of your business!

 When partnering with the number one payment processor in Canada; MONEXgroup will increase your efficiency and quality of service and lower the related costs.
 Request a Cost Comparison Analysis today.